DIY Conflict Resolution Guidelines

 Stonewalling

-“Kitching sinking” (Trying to deal with more than one issue at once)
+13. “Kitchen sinking” (trying to deal with more than one issue at once)

-Bandwagoning (involving others in the argument to try to sound more compelling)
+14. Bandwagoning (involving others in the argument to sound more compelling)

-Cussing (Segments of the Christian addiction recovery community consider cussing a form of emotional unrestraint, immaturity, and manipulation; whether you agree fully or not, what you say in conflict will often be better received without this)
+17. Cussing (Segments of the Christian addiction recovery community consider cussing a form of emotional unrestraint, immaturity, and manipulation)

-* It should be noted that humor can provide a powerful exception to a lot of these fouls.
+It should be noted that humor can provide a powerful exception to many of these fouls.
 When appreciated by both parties, humor offers repair and tension diffusion.
 But it’s a risk.
-Attempts at humor can come across as “not taking this seriously,” so do your best to know your audience and adjust if humor isn’t having the intended effect for all parties!
+Attempts at humor can come across as “not taking this seriously,” so do your best to know your audience and adjust if humor isn’t having the intended effect.

 Holy Spirit, fill us with wisdom, love, and patience.
 Lord, bring unity in this situation.
 We ask for healing and growth (which are often the same thing) on all sides.
 Show me where I have wronged and where I can apologize.
 Give me a soft heart.
 Help me to know how to offer healing, and give me the strength and humility to offer it generously.
 Please minister to my soul and make me more like you.
 And restore unity, Lord.
 Above all, may you be glorified and may your will be done far above what we could ask or imagine.
 Amen.